AliPooladmast/AliPooladmast/README.md

 - 🔭 I’m currently working on [portal.edgecomenergy.ca](portal.edgecomenergy.ca) as the front-end developer
 - 🤝 I’m looking forward to joining in professional development teams
 - 💪 Short term goal: Develop the back-end part of my e-Commerce project
-- 🍷 Fun about me: My family name includes drunk in English!
+- 🍷 Fun about me: Part of my family name means "drunk" in English!
 - 📫 How to reach me: ali.pooladmast.gh@gmail.com
-- 💬 Ask me about my projects
+- 💬 Ask me about my github projects

 ### Connect with me in: